shopsys/shopsys/docs/introduction/start-building-your-application.md

 *Note: Learn more about domain concept fully in [Domain, Multidomain, Multilanguage](./domain-multidomain-multilanguage.md#domain) article.*

 When you install new project, domains are set like this

 * `shopsys` on the URL `http://127.0.0.1:8000`
 * `2.shopsys` on the URL `http://127.0.0.2:8000`

 Read [settings and working with domain](./how-to-set-up-domains-and-locales.md#settings-and-working-with-domains) to learn how to set your domains correctly.
-If you have project with only one domain, read [how to create a single domain application](/docs/introduction/how-to-set-up-domains-and-locales.md#1-how-to-create-a-single-domain-application).
-If you have project with more than two domains, read [how to add a new domain](/docs/introduction/how-to-set-up-domains-and-locales.md#2-how-to-add-a-new-domain).
+If you have project with only one domain, read [how to create a single domain application](./how-to-set-up-domains-and-locales.md#1-how-to-create-a-single-domain-application).
+If you have project with more than two domains, read [how to add a new domain](./how-to-set-up-domains-and-locales.md#2-how-to-add-a-new-domain).

 We highly recommend to set up domains in the beginning of your project correctly.
 It will save you a lot of time.

+!!! note "Notes"
-*Note: When you change the domain settings, it is likely that [tests](./automated-testing.md) (mainly [acceptance](./automated-testing.md#acceptance-tests-aka-functional-tests-or-selenium-tests)) will fail and that [demo data](/docs/introduction/basic-and-demo-data-during-application-installation.md) will not fit you.
+    * When you change the domain settings, it is likely that [tests](./automated-testing.md) (mainly [acceptance](./automated-testing.md#acceptance-tests-aka-functional-tests-or-selenium-tests)) will fail and that [demo data](./basic-and-demo-data-during-application-installation.md) will not fit you.
-It is up to you to adjust them accordingly for your needs.*
+    It is up to you to adjust them accordingly for your needs.

-*Note 2: If you add a domain, please create and upload an icon for the new domain (Administration > Settings >  E-shop identification).
-You'll make shop administrators happy.*
+    * If you add a domain, please create and upload an icon for the new domain (Administration > Settings >  E-shop identification).
+You'll make shop administrators happy.

 ## Set up locales